ariakit/ariakit/packages/reakit/src/Combobox/README.md

 - **`inputValue`**
   <code>string</code>

-  Current value that will be used to filter `values`.
+  Combobox input value that will be used to filter `values` and populate the `matches` property.

 - **`currentValue`**
   <code>string | undefined</code>